 In The Beginning

-Co-founder Eren Bali, grew up in a small Turkish Village, and attended a one-room schoolhouse.
+Co-founder Eren Bali, grew up in a small Turkish village and attended a one-room schoolhouse.
 When his family finally got a computer, his love of chess and mathematics fueled him to access learning resources from all around the world.

 Below is a video of his humble beginnings.
 It’s really quite interesting if you have a few minutes…

-In 2010, after online learning changed his life, he traveled to the US and partnered with co-founders Oktay Caglar and Gagan Biyani.
+In 2010, after online learning changed his life, he travelled to the US and partnered with co-founders Oktay Caglar and Gagan Biyani.
 Together they worked towards their common goal: ” to make quality education more accessible and improve lives through learning.”

 Udemy has since then served 20 million students, houses 65,000 courses, lists 30,000 instructors in over 50 languages.